sakarias88/racer-tracer/README.md

 ## Using nix
-`nix-shell default.nix`
+`nix develop`
 After that you can do `cargo build`, `cargo run --release` etc.

 ## Not using nix
-Currently uses rust version 1.65.0(may work on lower versions).
+Currently needs rust version 1.65.0.

 On Linux you may need to install these dependencies for the `minifb` crate to work.